 Walter Harrison has served as president of the University of Hartford since 1998, a period that spans nearly a third of the University’s history.
 Under his leadership, the University has experienced a period of energy and vitality unmatched in its history.
-During this period, which included a significant national economic downturn, the University’s academic quality, finances, and fundraising have all improved dramatically.
+During this period, which included two significant national economic downturns, the University’s academic quality, finances, and fundraising have all improved dramatically.

 The University’s vibrant relationship with the Greater Hartford community is a hallmark of President Harrison’s leadership.
 The University is a recognized leader in helping to improve public schools.
-It is the only private university in the country with two public magnet schools on campus—the University of Hartford Magnet School (pre-K through grade 5) and the University High School of Science and Engineering.
+It was the first private university in the country with two public magnet schools on campus—the University of Hartford Magnet School (pre-K through grade 5) and the University High School of Science and Engineering.

 President Harrison serves on many boards in the Hartford area, including Saint Francis Hospital and Medical Center, World Business Capital, the Connecticut Conference of Independent Colleges, the Hartford Consortium for Higher Education, and the MetroHartford Alliance.
 He is a past president of Hartford Stage, and a past member of the board at The Connecticut Science Center, the Greater Hartford Arts Council, and the Girl Scouts of Connecticut.

-Prior to joining the University of Hartford as its fifth president, Harrison was vice president of university relations and secretary of the university at the University of Michigan.
-He was also previously president at Gehrung Associates University Relations Counselors and, before that, a faculty member and administrator at Colorado College.
+Prior to joining the University of Hartford, President Harrison was vice president of university relations and secretary of the university at the University of Michigan.
+He was also previously president of Gehrung Associates University Relations Counselors and, before that, a faculty member and administrator at Colorado College.